ann-sandra/Axle-Crack-Investigation/README.md

 ## Business Problem Statement

-The task was to identify differences between healthy and defective data based on velocity and defect severity.
+The task was to identify differences between healthy and defective axle in a wheelset based on velocity and defect severity.
 Additionally, the goal was to determine if we could distinguish between the presence of a crack and the wear phenomenon of the wheel arising from increasing kilometers traveled.

 ### Analytics Problem Statement